rynop/aws-blueprint/README.md

 # aws-blueprint

 Easy to use CI/CD driven, convention based application harness that facilitates production grade, multi-stage approval based deployments.
-Each developer on your team can easly create production replica toplogies from a git feature branch.
+Each developer on your team can easily create production replica toplogies from a git feature branch.

 Architected to work with a low cost (but scaleable) APIGateway+Lambda OR a high transaction ECS Fargate environment.
 Includes an upgrade path from the APIG+Lambda to Fargate if/when the workload outgrows Lambda.